-Freakonomics Radio, one of the most popular podcasts in the world exploring the intriguing side of economics has joined forces with Jony Studios, a top media production company known for its audio services, to create another great episode.
-In this collaboration, the podcast welcomes Jim Balsillie, former CEO of BlackBerry, to discuss the advantages and drawbacks of having two CEOs in a company.
+Freakonomics Radio, one of the most popular podcasts in the world exploring the intriguing side of economics has teamed up with Jony Studios, a top content marketing agency specializing in podcast production, to create another great episode.
+In this collaboration, the show welcomes Jim Balsillie, former CEO of BlackBerry, to discuss the advantages and drawbacks of having two CEOs in a company.

 Titled "Are Two C.E.O.s Better Than One?" this episode provides an in-depth exploration of dual CEO leadership models within businesses.
-Jim Balsillie, an influential leader in the tech industry, shares valuable insights and experiences, making this episode a must-listen for business enthusiasts and entrepreneurs seeking to understand more about corporate leadership.
+Jim Balsillie, an influential leader in the tech industry, shares valuable insights and experiences, making this episode a must-listen for business leaders and CEOs seeking to understand more about corporate leadership.

 Listeners can access this episode of the Freakonomics Podcast, featuring Jim Balsillie, on major podcast platforms, including Apple Podcasts, Spotify, or on the Freakonomics website here: